 Abstract.
 Fresh fish is a highly perishable product due to its high protein content.
 A preservative may be needed to inhibit it.
 Nowadays, many fishes were reported to be exposed to formalin.
-This study aimed to determine the effect of short period processing (washing, frying, boiling in short-period) and storage (at the room and at freezing temperatures) on the residue of formalin in catfish, as a food model.
-Catfish, Clarias gariepinus, were divided into 8 groups, e.g. before treatment, washing in airflow for 1 minute, frying in 200°C for 8 minutes, boiling in 100°C for 7 minutes, storage at room temperature (29±1°C) for 24 and 48 hours, storage at freezing temperature (-3°C) for 24 and 48 hours.
+This study aimed to determine the effect of short period processing (washing, frying, boiling in short-period) and storage (in-at the room and at freezing temperatures) on the residue of formalin in caffish, as a food model.
+Catfish, Clarias qariepinus, were divided into 8 groups, e.g. before treatment, washing in airflow for 1 minute, frying in 200°C for 8 minutes, boiling in 100°C for 7 minutes, storage at room temperature (29±1°C) for 24 and 48 hours, storage at freezing temperature (-3°C) for 24 and 48 hours.
 Before treatment, the catfish was soaked in 1,480 ppm of formalin solutions.
 The residue of formalin was measured at the end of each treatment by using a spectrophotometer.
 Data were then analyzed with analysis of variance with SPSS software.
-The results showed that there were significant effects of processing and storage treatment on the formalin residue of catfish.
-The formalin residue of all treatments was lower than before treatments.
-The frying processing and storage at freezing temperatures were the most effective treatments in reducing the formalin residue.
+The results showed that there were significant effects of all treatments was lower than that of before treatments.
+The frying processing and storage at freezing temperatures were the most effective treatments.
+The frying processing and storage at freezing temperatures were the most effective treatments.
+The formalin residue of all treatments was lower than that of before treatments.
+The formalin residue.
 Key Words: formalin, fish, processing, storage, formaldehyde.

 Introduction.
 Fresh fish is a highly perishable product due to its high protein content for microbial activity (Wijayanti & Lukitasari 2016).
-A preservative maybe needs to keep the freshness, inhibit the decay and prolong the shelf life (Antoni 2010).
+A preservative maybe needs to keep the freshness, inhibit the decay7 and prolong[⊭] the shelf life (Antoni 2010).
 Nowadays, there are many kinds of food-grade preservatives available in the market.
-Unfortunately, formalin is still frequently found in food products, including fresh fish, being used among fishermen mainly because it is effective in preserving the product, cheaper and accessible (Male et al 2017).
+Unfortunately, formalin is still frequently found in food products, including fresh fish, being used among fishermen The-mainly because reason for the use among fishermen is cheaper, easy to find, and it is effectivity effective to in preserve-preserving the product, cheaper and accessible (Male et al 2017).

 Formalin is a forty percent solution of formaldehyde in water.
 This compound is detected in the animal body as an intermediary metabolite.
 It also uses for several purposes, such as in medicine for specimen preservation and the treatment of hemorrhage (Pandey et al., 2000).
-The preservatives activity of formalin is due to its ability to react with protein generating methylene compounds, which are more difficult to be decayed by microbes (Ichya'uddin 2016).
+The preservatives activity of formalin because of due to its ability to react with protein generating methylene compounds, which is are more difficult to be decayed by microbes (Ichya'uddin 2016).
 In low concentrations, formalin is not toxic for humans, but in higher concentrations, it had negative effects such as acute toxicity and death (Pandey et al 2000).
-It also decreases the levels of body antioxidants, resulting in liver damage (Yulisa et al 2014).
-Other studies also reported the cases of eczema, eye irritation, respiratory tract irritation, cancer, increased growth rate of malignant neoplastic diseases and denaturation of DNA (Suwanaruang 2018; Wilianto & Yudianto 2013).
+It also decreased decreases the levels of body antioxidants that, resulting in liver damage (Yulisa et al 2014).
+Other studies also reported the cases of eczema, eye irritation, respiratory tract irritation, cancer, increased the growth rate of malignant neoplastic diseases; and denaturation of DNA (Suwanaruang 2018; Wilianto & Yudianto 2013).
 Therefore, its uses are forbidden.

-Formalin solution is not stable during storage and exposure to high temperatures (Kaneko et al., 1977; Laksmiani et al., 2015).
+Formalin solution was-is not stable during storage and exposed exposure to high temperatures (Kaneko et al., 1977; Laksmiani et al., 2015).
 Those are caused by desolvation or evaporation of formalin during washing, boiling, or frying (Fellows 2015; Harmita 2016; Muntaha et al 2015; Sundari et al 2015) and enzymatic process in storage (Rachmawati et al 2007).
-Formalin that was in contact with fish decreased up to 43-53% after 5 times rinsing in 250 mL of distilled water and boiling for 30 minutes (Yusuf et al 2015).
-Other studies were also reported that soaking in warm water and frying decreased the concentration of formalin up to 63.27% and 83.03%, respectively (Levita et al 2010).
-In daily practices, fish is usually washed in flowing water before processing, then fryed/boiled for a short time.
-However, there was no study explaining the influences of these processing and storage methods on the concentration of formalin.
+Formalin that was exposed to thein contact with fish decreased up to 43-53% after 5 times rinsing in 250 mL of distilled water and boiling for 30 minutes